apache/flink/docs/ops/memory/mem_setup.md

 (*) Notice, that the native non-direct usage of memory in user code can be also accounted for as a part of the off-heap memory.
 <br/><br/>

-Check also the detailed memory model for [task executor](mem_setup_tm.html#detailed-memory-model) and [job executor](mem_setup_jm.html#detailed-configuration) to understand how to configure the relevant components.
+Check also the detailed memory model for [TaskManager](mem_setup_tm.html#detailed-memory-model) and [Master](mem_setup_jm.html#detailed-configuration) to understand how to configure the relevant components.

 ## Capped Fractionated Components

-This section describes the configuration details of the following options which can be a fraction of the [total memory](mem_setup.html#configure-total-memory) while being constrained by a min-max range:
+This section describes the configuration details of options which can be a fraction of some other memory size while being constrained by a min-max range:

 * *JVM Overhead* can be a fraction of the *total process memory*
-* *Network memory* can be a fraction of the *total Flink memory* (only for task executor)
+* *Network memory* can be a fraction of the *total Flink memory* (only for TaskManager)

-Check also the detailed memory model for [task executor](mem_setup_tm.html#detailed-memory-model) and [job executor](mem_setup_jm.html#detailed-configuration) to understand how to configure the relevant components.
+Check also the detailed memory model for [TaskManager](mem_setup_tm.html#detailed-memory-model) and [Master](mem_setup_jm.html#detailed-configuration) to understand how to configure the relevant components.

 The size of those components always has to be between its maximum and minimum value, otherwise Flink startup will fail.
 The maximum and minimum values have defaults or can be explicitly set by corresponding configuration options.
-For example, if only the following memory options are set:
+For example, if you only set the following memory options:
 - *total Process memory* = 1000Mb,
 - *JVM Overhead min* = 64Mb,
 - *JVM Overhead max* = 128Mb,